Philosophy of Law, Governance and Politics (MA)

 Is Philosophy of Law, Governance, and Politics the programme for you?

-You should have a background in legal or social sciences and a strong interest in more abstract and theoretical questions that come up in studying law, policy, or politics.
-A love for reading both classical and modern texts on these subjects, and discussing these intensively with your fellow students, is essential.
+You should have an interest in the abstract and theoretical questions that arise in studying law, policy, or politics.
+A love for analysing abstract problems and for discussing these intensively with your fellow students is essential.
 If, moreover, you are ambitious and not averse to hard intellectual work, you have what it takes to complete this programme successfully.
+Please note that to gain admission to the programme, you must show that you are eligible for master’s course work in one of the fields of law, governance, or politics.
+If you have questions about securing eligibility, please write to the programme chair.

 Do you want to find out if you are eligible for this Master's programme?